miles-zk/ctf-writeups/Crypto-Forensics-Gen.md

 ![frameContains](https://i.imgur.com/XqlOWVk.png)

-With this result, I found the flag in plaintext located in the binary which after some light formatting would reveal the flag: `picoCTF{P64P_4N4L7S1S_SU55355FUL_31010c46}`
+With this result, I found the flag in plaintext located within the binary of the packet, which after some light formatting would reveal the flag: `picoCTF{P64P_4N4L7S1S_SU55355FUL_31010c46}`